 The energy cost of creating a hybrid car far outweighs the cost of producing a conventional vehicle.
 According to a study by the U.S. Department of Energy’s Argonne National Laboratory, higher levels of fossil fuels are required during the production process of a hybrid vehicle.
 While this environmental impact is usually offset by the hybrid’s lower long-term greenhouse gas emissions rate, the materials used in the production of these vehicles also give us reason to be concerned.

-The manufacture of hybrid (and conventional) car batteries require large amounts of nickel, copper, and other rare earth metals.
-In recent years, China has monopolized the global market for these metals by selling them very cheaply – and one of the reasons it is able to do so is because it frequently violates basic environmental safeguards.
+The manufacture of hybrid (and conventional) car batteries requires large amounts of nickel, copper, and other rare earth metals.
+In recent years, China has monopolized the global market for these metals by selling them very cheaply – and one of the reasons it can do so is because it frequently violates basic environmental safeguards.
 In 2009, for example, rare earth miners decimated the entire topsoil supply of Guyun Village in the Bayan Obo region.

 There are, of course, certain occasions when driving is unavoidable, but if you want to travel green in your day-to-day life, walk, cycle, or use public transport rather than getting into a private vehicle.
 And think twice before purchasing that shiny new hybrid that has been hailed as the “green” savior of the planet.

 Be Aware of the Hidden Chemicals in Your Cosmetics

 While consumer awareness of animal testing in the cosmetics industry has increased in recent years, you may not be aware that the majority of cosmetics out there contain some seriously nasty – and polluting – chemicals such as methylisothiazolinone (try saying that ten times backward after you’ve had a few glasses of wine).